PLUkraine/c8/README.md

 CHIP-8 is an old VM from the 1970-s.
 This is an implementation of CHIP-8 VM for modern systems.
 It is not 100% accurate and made for my pleasure.
 You can use it for reference (or your course work).

+You can read more in my [blog post](https://cgmathprog.home.blog/2021/05/20/chip-8-and-emulator-overview/).

 ## Build